 - "Bias and Brains: Risk Aversion and Cognitive Ability Across Real and Hypothetical Settings," 2013, Journal of Risk and Uncertainty

-I regularly teach the following courses: Principles of Microeconomics, Principles of Macroeconomics, Behavioral and Experimental Economics, and Money & Banking.
+I regularly teach the following courses: Principles of Microeconomics, Principles of Macroeconomics, Behavioral and Experimental Economics, Money & Banking, Intermediate Macroeconomics and Labor Economics.

-I have also taught Intermediate Microeconomics, Environmental Economics, and Labor Economics.
+I have also taught Intermediate Microeconomics and Environmental Economics.